Your digging level

 History

-Origins and Early Practice
+Origins and rural function

 How to make a track in this genre

-Ensemble and Roles
+Ensemble and roles

-Texture, Mode, and Harmony
+Texture, scale, and harmony

-Rehearsal and Performance Practice
+Rehearsal and delivery

-Notation and Arrangement Tips
+Notation and transmission

 Top tracks